About the Instructor

 As well as offering the chance to participate in the scheme at Mid Sussex Dog Training School, Madeleine is also an assessor for the Good Citizen scheme for other training clubs and societies.

-Madeleine has been running pet dog training classes as an APDT member for over 15 years.
+Madeleine has been running pet dog training classes as an APDT member for many years.

 The Association of Pet Dog Trainers was founded in 1995 by John Fisher to offer pet dog owners a guarantee of quality when looking for a puppy/dog training class in their area.
 All members of the APDT have been assessed according to a strict code of practise and have agreed to abide by kind and fair principles of training.
 The use of coercive or punitive techniques and equipment are not used.